Bitcoin-ABC/bitcoin-abc/doc/fuzzing.md

 ## libFuzzer

-A recent version of `clang`, the address sanitizer and libFuzzer is needed (all found in the `compiler-rt` runtime libraries package).
+A recent version of `clang`, the address/undefined sanitizers (ASan/UBSan) and libFuzzer is needed (all found in the `compiler-rt` runtime libraries package).

 To build all fuzz targets with libFuzzer, run